 Editor’s Note: This story was published in 2016.

 You don’t need to know a skiff from a sloop to enjoy Oriental.
 You just have to love the water.

 Oriental.
 People population: 898.
 Boat population: a whole lot more.

-Situated on a peninsula and a working harbor, Oriental is so defined by boats and fishing that at Brantley’s, a local restaurant, the meatloaf is served with hush puppies.
+Situated on a peninsula and a working harbor, Oriental is so defined by boats and fishing that at Brantley’s, a local restaurant, the hamburger steak is served with hush puppies.
 One of the town’s biggest events is the Croaker Festival, held on the Fourth of July, featuring Miss Minnow and the Croaker Queen waving from convertibles, local bands playing patriotic tunes on a stage, and street dancing.

 Among the town’s characters: the publisher of a weekly newspaper, retirees who argue politics over coffee at The Bean (it stands on stilts, just across from the seafood packing plant), and Ms. Sils, whose cream pies are famous, and available for purchase.
 There are signs for boat repair, boat trailers, and used and new boats for sale.
 Mailboxes are made from repurposed outboard motors.
 Artists have painted anchors and stuck them in their yards.
 Shrimp boats, many with names like Miss This and Lady That, are owned by families, not conglomerates.

 There’s also a bit of Jimmy Buffett in Oriental: Instead of “Margaritaville,” the town could be called Marinaville, because there’s one on nearly every creek and tributary wending its way from the Pamlico Sound up the Neuse River.